 We started then in November 2018.

-After some blood tests, and other tests, our consultant concluded that there was a strong indication (you can never be sure) that I had premature ovarian aging, and suddenly out of nowhere, I wasn’t really very fertile any more.
+After some blood tests, and other tests, our consultant concluded that there was a strong indication (you can never be sure) that I had premature ovarian aging, and suddenly out of nowhere, I wasn’t really very fertile anymore.
 This could be genetic or random, the doctors aren’t sure.

 So I continued with the cycle.

 The cycle itself I found really stressful because I had convinced myself it wasn’t going to work.
 I felt like we were going through something invasive and stressful for no reason.
-On egg collection day they collected only four eggs, which was fewer than expected, and of these only three fertilized, and by day three there was only one embryo left.
+On egg collection day they collected only four eggs.
+It was fewer than expected, and of these only three fertilized, and by day three there was only one embryo left.
 Doctors warned us, that embryo didn’t look like it was growing very well.